WCSCourses/HelminthBioinformatics_2023/manuals/module_1_WBP1/module_1_WBP1.md

 The gene page has three main sections.
 In the summary section, together with the description of our gene we can also see the genomic location of the gene ("opera_v5_385", in this case) and the INSDC Sequence ID.
 This is an identifier that links to an entry for the scaffold in ENA.

-* Click the "INSDC Sequence ID" link to look at the scaffold's entry in ENA.
-Can you identify the accession of the BioProject (or "Study") that this genome assembly belongs to?

-Navigate back to the T265_10539 gene page on WormBase ParaSite.
 Underneath, we can see some information about the gene: it has one transcript isoform and a number of orthologues and paralogues.
 We’ll revisit this later.
 We can also see that the gene is protein-coding.

 On the left, we have a navigation menu, which can be used to explore the information that is available for each gene.
 We’ll be going through each of these menu options in turn.